thorsten/phpMyFAQ/docs/development.md

 ## 6.1 Customizing phpMyFAQ

 phpMyFAQ users have even more customization opportunities.
-The key feature is the user selectable template sets, there is a templates/default directory where the default layouts get shipped.
+The key feature is the user-selectable template sets, there is a templates/default directory where the default layouts get shipped.

 In phpMyFAQ code and layout are separated.
 The layout is based on several template files, that you can modify to suit